-A request was raised by Felipe Castillo from Colombia.
-Could upgraded measurement protocols please be posted?
-Cabrall noted that he has a series of notes on using the measurement tools that can be published.
-It was also suggested that we have a measurers conference for those interested in measurement.
+In addition, Cabrall mentioned a request that was raised by Felipe Castillo from Colombia about upgraded measurement protocols being posted on the website.
+Cabrall noted that he has a series of notes on using the measurement tools that can be published and has started putting that information together.
+Also, there is talk of taking video of how to use these tools and getting these posted on the website too.